open-telemetry/oteps/text/trace/0148-sampling-probability.md

 probability.
 If the decision is true, begin recording a sub-rooted trace with adjusted count `1/I`.

-### Working with adjusted counts

-Head sampling for traces has been discussed, covering strategies to lower Tracer overhead, ensure trace completeness, and count spans on arrival.
-Sampled spans have an additional attribute to directly encode the adjusted count, and the sum of adjusted counts for a set of spans accurately reflects the total population count.

-In systems based on collecting sample data, it is often useful to merge samples, in order to maintain a small data set.
-For example, given 24 one-hour samples of 1000 spans each, can we combine the data into a one-day sample of 1000 spans?
-To do this without introducing bias, we must take the adjusted count of each span into account.
-Sampling algorithms that do this are known as _weighted sampling algorithms_.

-#### Merging samples

-To merge samples means to combine two or more frames of sample data into a single frame of sample data that reflects the combined populations of data in an unbiased way.
-Two weighted sampling algorithms are listed below in [Recommended Reading](#recommended-reading).

-In a broader context, weighted sampling algorithms support estimating population weights from a sample of unequal-weight items.
-In a telemetry context, item weights are generally event counts, and weighted sampling algorithms support estimating total population counts from a sample with unequal-count items.

-The output of weighted sampling, in a telemetry context, are samples containing events with new, unequal adjusted counts that maintain their power to estimate counts in the combined population.

-#### Maintaining "Probability proportional to size"

-The statistical property being maintained in the definition for weighted sampling used above is known as _probability propertional to size_.
-The "size" of an item, in this context, refers to the magnitude of each item's contribution to the total that is being estimated.
-To avoid bias, larger-magnitude items should have a proportionally greater probability of being selected in a sample, compared with items of smaller magnitide.

-The interpretation of "size", therefore, depends on what is being estimated.
-When sampling events with a natural size, such as for Metric Sum data points, the absolute value of the point should be multiplied with the adjusted count to form an effective input weight (i.e., its "size" or contribution to the population total).
-The output adjusted count in this case is the output from weighted sampling divided by the (absolute) point value.

 #### Zero adjusted count

 An adjusted count with zero value carries meaningful information,